 Lifting tables and scissor lifts

 In the mid-fifties the business was now well established and Ingo Trepel began to combine machine tools with so-called automation engineering.
 During this period the first lifting tables and scissor lifts were developed, still being integral part of automation installations.
 Main focus at that time was the processing of flake boards and vessel platforms for roll on/roll off movements.
 The fast growing business already at that time called for scissor lifts with a capacity from 500 kg to 500 tons.

 Business in plant construction worked out well and Ingo Trepel decided to expand though keeping the scissor system the principal item of his efforts.

 During this time the Boeing 747 was constructed and Pan Am flew it under the historic names 001 und 002.
 One of which flew around the world to the left and the other to the right.
 In this course the first Boeing 747 run by Pan Am landed in Frankfurt and the question arose: How could an aircraft with a loading height of 5 meters best be provided with catering for the passengers?
 This called Ingo Trepel into action because of his scissor systems offering a solution.
 This was the beginning of the catering vehicle era.

 First cargo high loaders in Europe

-After Mr. Ingo Trepel had solved the catering problem in the middle of the sixties, he started building the first cargo high loaders in Europe.
-Forklifts that had been used for loading and discharging of cargo up to this time were no longer accepted because of numerous damages they caused to the aircrafts.
+After Ingo Trepel had solved the catering problem in the middle of the sixties, he started building the first cargo high loaders in Europe.
+Forklifts that had been used up to this time for the loading and discharging of cargo were no longer accepted because of numerous damages they caused to the aircraft.
 The time for the first 12 ton loader had come.
 During the following years numerous cargo high loaders with different capabilities were added to this product line.